Credit card Q&A: “What credit card limit can I get?”

 Well, unfortunately, it’s always a bit of a mystery until after you apply and receive your credit card (and its related terms).

 That’s right – there’s no turning back once you hit the apply button.
-The credit inquiry will show up on your credit report and the credit card issuer will make their decision.
+The hard credit inquiry will show up on your credit report and the credit card issuer will make their decision.

 You may have been hoping for a $10,000 credit card limit, only to find out minutes later that they approved you for a measly $1,500.
 At that point, you may be fuming, wishing you hadn’t even bothered in the first place.